-The decoding part can operate at different disc speeds, from single-speed (n = 1) up to 4 times speed (n = 4).
+The decoding part can operate at different disc speeds, single-speed (n = 1) and double-speed (n = 2).
 The factor 'n' is called the overspeed factor.

 A simplified data flow through the decoder part is illustrated in Fig.6.

 7.1.2 DECODING SPEED AND CRYSTAL FREQUENCY